Skip to main content

 Continuing Conversations

 Because threads maintain context, you can ask follow-up questions without re-explaining what you’re working on.
-Ask “Tell me more about the economic factors” and the AI knows you’re still discussing the French Revolution from earlier in the conversation.
+Ask “Tell me more about the economic factors” and Jeannie knows you’re still discussing the French Revolution from earlier in the conversation.

 You:_ What are the main causes of the French Revolution?_ AI:_ [Provides detailed response about causes]_ You:_ Tell me more about the economic factors._ AI:_ [Expands on economic causes, knowing the context]_